jorgeas80/webhub/jasmine/appmath/README.md

-# How did I build this example
+# How I built this example

 To create this basic jasmine example from scratch, follow these steps